-Keiser University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and degrees at the associate, baccalaureate, masters, specialist, and doctoral levels.
+- Keiser University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and degrees at the associate, baccalaureate, masters, specialist, and doctoral levels.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Keiser University.
 Please note: Normal inquiries about Keiser University, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to Keiser University and not to the Commission's office.
-The

-- Commission should be contacted only if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard. - The following business programs at Keiser University- Ft.
+The Commission should be contacted only if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard. - The following business programs at Keiser University- Ft.
 Lauderdale Campus and its offcampus instructional sites are accredited by the Accreditation Council for Business Schools and Programs: Associate of Arts in Business Administration, Bachelor of Arts in Business Administration, Masters of Business Administration, and Doctor of Business Administration. - The following accounting programs at Keiser University-Ft.
-Lauderdale Campus and its off-campus instructional sites hold separate accounting accreditation by the Accreditation - Council for Business Schools and Programs: Bachelor of Arts in Accounting, and Master of Accountancy. - The Doctor of Chiropractic degree program at the Keiser University College of Chiropractic Medicine is awarded programmatic accreditation by The Council on Chiropractic Education, 8049 North 85th Way, Scottsdale, AZ, 85258-4321, Phone: (480)443-8877, Website: www.cce-usa.org. - The Keiser University Nurse Anesthesia Programs (master and doctoral levels) are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 S. Prospect Ave., Park Ridge, IL 60068; (847) 655-1160.
-The program's next review by the COA is scheduled for May 2023. - The Master of Science in Nursing degree at Keiser University is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791. - The Doctor of Nursing Practice program is pursuing initial accreditation by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202- 887-6791.
-Applying for accreditation does not guarantee that accreditation will be granted. - The Keiser University Graduate Master of Science in Nutrition with Distance Learning Internship (KU-MS/DI) has been granted candidacy status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, 1-800-877-1600, ext.
-5400, eatright.org/acend. - The Master of Science in Occupational Therapy (MSOT) program at Keiser University was established in 2015.
+Lauderdale Campus and its offcampus instructional sites hold separate accounting accreditation by the Accreditation Council for Business Schools and Programs: Bachelor of Arts in Accounting, and Master of Accountancy. - The Doctor of Chiropractic degree program at the Keiser University College of Chiropractic Medicine is awarded programmatic accreditation by The Council on Chiropractic Education, 8049 North 85th Way, Scottsdale, AZ, 85258-4321, Phone: (480)443-8877, Website: www.cce-usa.org.

+- The Keiser University Nurse Anesthesia Programs (master and doctoral levels) are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 S. Prospect Ave., Park Ridge, IL 60068; (847) 655-1160.
+The program's next review by the COA is scheduled for May 2023. - The Master of Science in Nursing degree at Keiser University is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791. - The Doctor of Nursing Practice program accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791. - The Keiser University Graduate Master of Science in Nutrition with Distance Learning Internship (KU-MS/DI) has been granted full accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995, 1-800-877-1600, ext.
+5400, eatright.org/acend. - The Master of Science in Occupational Therapy (MSOT) program at Keiser University Fort Lauderdale Campus was established in 2015.
 The MSOT program was accredited August of 2017 by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Association (AOTA).
-ACOTE can be reached at: ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449 (301) 652-AOTA http://www.acoteonline.org